-- 1. Does not extend the garbage/recycling service along the Ballan-Meredith Road, from Ballan to Mount Wallace. - 2.
-Retain this area of the Shire as a non-collection area and households can choose to purchase a sheet of transfer station vouchers to deposit waste at Council's transfer stations or engage a private contractor.
+- 1. Does not extend the garbage/recycling service along the Ballan-Meredith Road, from Ballan to Mount Wallace. - Retain this area of the Shire as a non-collection area and households can choose to purchase a sheet of transfer station vouchers to deposit waste at Council's transfer stations or engage a private contractor. - 3.
+Advise petitioners of the outcome of the petition in writing.